 DO NOT declare their value as being the price you paid: if they are dud, then clearly they are not worth this much.
 If you tell an untruth on the paperwork - UK customs may think this is the true actual value and may charge you appropriately!

-Failure to do this will probably cause the UK customs to slap on a heavy charge - for which we will have to pay and charge back to you.
+Failure to do this may cause the UK customs to slap on a heavy charge - which we will have to pay and charge back to you.

 Some countries may also have customs 'temporary export' forms.
 Certainly South Africa does (P.T.
 619 - 1986/87).
 Filling one of these in should speed the incoming customs clearance of the equipment when it is returned to you.

 Make sure the carrier you use is fully pre-paid.
 Some carriers slap on a customs clearance handling charge, even when no customs duty is levied.
 Currently only UPS (that we are aware of) do this, so please avoid them.

 The address to which to send any returns is: